DCC-EX/dcc-ex.github.io/docs/ex-commandstation/accessories/signals/signal-overview.rst

 Light signals are controlled by activating or deactivating digital pins either directly on your |EX-CS| or attached to I/O expanders.

-All control of light signals is performed by the pin defined as the "Red" aspect, regardless if the signal actually has a red aspect or not.
+All control of light signals is performed by the pin defined as the "Red" aspect.

-Continue to :doc:`/ex-commandstation/accessories/signals/light-signals` for details on how to connect and control light signals.
+Continue to :doc:`/ex-commandstation/accessories/signals/light-signals` for details on how to define and connect light signals.

 Semaphore (or servo) signals
 ----------------------------